German Christmas Quark Stollen with Spelt Flour

 Ingredients

-• 500 grams organic, all-purpose spelt flour also called white spelt flour
+• 250 grams organic, all-purpose spelt flour (also called white spelt flour) or 250g all-purpose flour

 Instructions

-5. Bake for 50 minutes or until dark brown on top and a toothpick poked in the centre comes out clean.
-If you have a crazy oven like mine, place another baking sheet underneath on the lower rack to deflect heat and prevent the bottom of the stollen from burning.
+5. Bake for 45 minutes or until deep brown on top and a toothpick poked in the centre comes out clean.
+While the stollen is baking, melt the butter.

-6. While the stollen is still hot from the oven, brush it with the melted butter, additional rum (optional), and dust thickly with icing sugar.
+6. Remove the stollen from the oven, brush it with the melted butter and dust with icing sugar.
 Let cool.
 Before slicing and serving, dust with additional icing sugar.

-2 thoughts on “German Christmas Stollen with Spelt Flour
+2 thoughts on “German Christmas Quark Stollen with Spelt Flour

 Leave a Reply